Grade 4

 Adding Multiples

-Directions: Using the digits 0 to 9 at most one time each, place a digit in each box to make a true statement.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the statement true.
 Source: Owen Kaplinsky

 Read More »